bbrookhart/Iron-Light-Defense/README.md

 Artificial intelligence is being deployed at a scale without governance architectures that can withstand audit, incident pressure, or regulatory ambiguity.

-Iron Light Defense builds governance command structures — not checklist compliance.
+AetherHorizon builds governance command structures — not checklist compliance.

 This repository is a complete kit to establish:
 - AI system visibility